ibm-cloud-architecture/refarch-kc/README.md

-# K Container Shipment EDA reference implementation
+# Reefer Container Shipment solution - EDA reference implementation

 The IBM Event Driven architecture reference implementation illustrates the deployment of real time analytics on event streams in the context of container shipment in an [event driven architecture](https://ibm-cloud-architecture.github.io/refarch-eda) with event backbone, functions as service and microservices, and aims to illustrate the different event driven patterns like event sourcing, CQRS and Saga.